partykit/partykit/apps/docs/src/content/docs/guides/deploy-to-cloudflare.md

 You can also set the `CLOUDFLARE_ACCOUNT_ID` and `CLOUDFLARE_API_TOKEN` environment variables in your shell.
 :::

-This is our initial implementation, but we'd like to add more features in the future, like:
+## Future development

+This is our initial implementation and we're planning features based on demand.
+For example future versions of cloud-prem could:

 - Add bindings to Cloudflare services that PartyKit doesn't support yet (like KV, R2, D1, logpush)
 - Integrate PartyKit's login with Cloudflare Access/Logins